 Three Season Room – Site Planning:

-The first step is to develop a detailed three season room plan.
-I started using a CAD program to draw up the construction plan, then began clearing the construction site.
+I started developing the three season room plan using a CAD program to draw up the construction plan, then began clearing the construction site.
 We have a hot tub that had to be drained and removed, but it will be returned in place, resting on the old patio slab with the “deck” being built around it.
 Of course a home bar will be included, most likely the portable EHBP-05 model.

 To save money and a huge chunk of labor, we are building over an existing patio slab.
 The first idea was to remove the whole slab then dig a perimeter trench 48″ deep, then pour a new perimeter foundation, but that alone would cost over $7,000, so we opted to use a pier foundation system instead.

 For this method, we just need to remove enough of the old slab to make access holes for the piers, plus a bit wider to allow for any frost heave.
 Note: We also entertained the idea of using 6″ x 6″ timbers for the foundations, placing them atop a concrete footing, and burying them in the dirt, but I soon realized that the concrete pier method is vastly superior and cheaper & easier to accomplish.